blackletum/ShimejiEE-AI/README.md

 New Features
 -------
-- AI Chat Integration
+- Interactive AI Chat
-  - Chat with your Shimeji using AI technology
+  - Chat naturally with your Shimeji using AI technology
+  - Control your Shimeji through chat commands (e.g., "please chase the mouse", "can you sit down?")
+  - Configure OpenAI API key in settings for chat functionality

+- Character Customization
-  - Customize your Shimeji's:
+  - Personalize your Shimeji's:
-    - Name
+    - Name and identity
-    - Personality
+    - Personality traits and behavior
-    - Greeting message
+    - Greeting messages
+    - Chat style and responses
+  - Access character settings through the chat window

+- Behavior Control
+  - Direct your Shimeji's actions through chat commands
+  - Available behaviors include:
+    - Chasing the mouse
+    - Sitting and standing
+    - Walking and running
+    - And many more!
-  - Natural and engaging conversations
+  - Natural command recognition for intuitive control

-  - Requires OpenAI API key for chat functionality welcome to use the AI chat function and visit my website [YCamie](http://wwww.ycamie.com) to get your personaized Shimeji Installation
+Visit [YCamie](http://www.ycamie.com) to get your personalized Shimeji and explore more features!

+Installation
 -------